 – filmmaker Ken Burns, to Arizona Highways Magazine

-Like it was yesterday, I can feel the hot, industrial-thick rubber of ‘The Rail’ (what we newbie river runners dubbed the side pontoons of the raft) under my sunburned legs and the soft spray kissing my face…the rhythmic rise and fall of our craft as the river swelled beneath it…Like some living thing, the Canyon is already calling to me, pulling me back in.
+Like it was yesterday, I can feel the hot, industrial-thick rubber of “The Rail” (what we newbie river runners dubbed the side pontoons of the raft) under my sunburned legs and the soft spray kissing my face…the rhythmic rise and fall of our craft as the river swelled beneath it.
+Like some living thing, the Canyon is already calling to me, pulling me back in.

 When we signed up for our first river trip with Hatch River Expeditions back in June of 2012, one of our main goals was to check a ‘big one’ off of our Bucket List.
 I mean, what adventurous soul does NOT yearn to raft the mighty Colorado at least once in their lifetime?
-Little did we know that the allure of the Canyon was not something easily-escaped once whisked top-side via helicopter.
+Little did we know that the allure of the Canyon was not something easily escaped once whisked top-side via helicopter.
 Nor did I expect, even weeks later, to start from a sound sleep, feeling the roll and sway of the raft beneath me as if I were still being carried down the river.

-For all the intensity of experience and mysteries unveiled to us during that memorable first trip, one spot stands out for me above all the rest.
+For all the intensity of experience and mysteries unveiled to us during that memorable first trip, for me, one spot stands out above all the rest.
 Nankoweap.

-“Nankoweap”…I had seen that word hundreds of times, almost always gracing the caption of a stunning photograph of ancient ruins nestled high above the water back-lit by an impossibly beautiful straight-shot view three miles downriver.
+“Nankoweap” I had seen that word dozens of times, nearly always gracing the caption of a stunning photograph of ancient ruins nestled high above the water back-lit by an impossibly beautiful straight-shot view three miles downriver.

-To me, the name Nankoweap had become so synonymous with these ruins perched high above the river, which were not dwellings but granaries where the ancient inhabitants stored their food, that I had no idea this place held so much more.
+To me, the name Nankoweap had become so synonymous with the ruins perched high above the river, which were not dwellings but granaries where the ancient inhabitants stored their food, that I had no idea this place held so much more.
 I had read about Nankoweap in countless captions, but never did I imagine I would see it for myself, and be able to view the remnants of its ancient civilization up close — let alone bed down in the Nankoweap Delta, where Ancient Puebloan people made their home nearly 1000 years ago in what had been one of the largest settlements inside the Grand Canyon.

 As we rounded the bend, I sucked in my breath; pleasepleaseplease…yes!
 There was nobody there!
-It only felt real when our guides carefully guided our boat and our sister boat to shore – we were actually spending the night at Nankoweap!
+It only felt real when our guides carefully guided our boat and our sister boat to shore.
+We were actually spending the night at Nankoweap!

-After a bit of huffing and puffing, we finally made it up the last stretch and the granaries sat as they had for nearly ten centuries, tucked away tight in the cliff side, accessible only by a narrow walkway.
-In ones and twos, we carefully navigated the precarious zig-zag path up, and finally I stood on the threshold and beheld that coveted view.
+After a bit of huffing and puffing, we finally made it up the last stretch to where the granaries sat as they had for nearly ten centuries; tucked away tightly in the cliffside, accessible only by a narrow walkway.
+In ones and twos, we carefully navigated the precarious zig-zag path up, and I finally stood on the threshold and beheld that coveted view.

-I reverently approached the caches and peered inside, trying to imagine the need — the urgency — that drove these people to store seeds that would ensure their survival in such a high and inaccessible place.
+I reverently approached the caches and peered inside, trying to imagine the need — the urgency — that drove people to store the seeds that would ensure their survival in such a high and inaccessible place.
 Was it a fear that the river would rise?
 Was it to keep them out of enemy hands?
 Archaeologists dance around the truth, seemingly getting closer and closer to The Answer; but I am convinced there are some things we will just never know.